avdoB/avdoB/README.md

 ### Hi there, I'm Avdo! 👋
-I'm a 4th year student at the International University of Sarajevo.
 I like to Code and make appealing and presentable interfaces for my apps.

 In my free time i  watch commercials.